Margret Meagher, Project Director

 Ben V Walsh is a Melbourne-based artist and the creator of the 3D Hello Koalas model.
 He works in diverse media including traditional art practice (painting and sculpture), digital and new media.

 Ben likes to work cross platform combining digital 3D and new media with traditional art, using the knowledge and experience he has picked up working in the computer games industry in conjunction with his traditional art practice of painting and sculpture.
 The visual excitement of fusing these two mediums is what interests and gives Ben inspiration.

 A strong believer in the protection of native animals, Ben was excited to be part of this project and ‘give the voiceless a voice’.

 Mitch has been a resident of Port Macquarie for more than 30 years and is principal of Port Macquarie Hastings Heritage a local heritage consultancy practice.
 Through his work he strives to achieve a balance between preservation and change.

 The Hello Koalas project is innovative and quirky.
 The thought of koalas having lost most of their natural environment, due to the pressures of development, now going wild, reclaiming their territory and appearing on a street corner or in other unexpected locations near you appeals to my sense of humour – as I’m sure it will to locals and visitors alike.

 Lindsay Moller Photography

 Following a successful photographic and journalism career in Sydney for nearly two decades, Lindsay Moller and his young family moved to Port Macquarie in early 2014.
-Soon after, Lindsay joined the Hello Koalas Team and has professionally photographed and documented all the Hello Koalas sculptures and associated events, including the high profile launch by the Premier of NSW, The Hon Mike Baird MP, on 9 September 2014 at Emerald Downs Golf Course in Port Macquarie.
+Soon after, Lindsay joined the Hello Koalas Team and has professionally photographed and documented all the Hello Koalas sculptures and associated events.